 When people take legal drugs prescribed by their doctor and use them in a way that is not prescribed or they use drugs that were prescribed to someone else, it is called prescription drug abuse.
 When this occurs, the consequences can be as dangerous to one’s health and problematic for one’s entire family or household as if they were consuming illegal or “street” drugs.
 Even legal use of certain prescription drugs can result in addiction or other problems, and this threat becomes more serious when it comes to people who use them not in accordance with a doctor’s instructions.
 Typical types of drugs that people abuse include not only painkillers but also stimulants and psychoactive medications such as anxiety-reducing drugs.

 When it comes to prescription painkillers, abusers may choose from a wide variety of drugs, including hydrocodone, morphine-derived drugs, and oxycodone.
 Brand names for hydrocodone include Vicodin, while oxycodone may be recognized by such names as OxyContin or Percocet.
 Morphine-derived drugs come under various brand names like Avinza or MS Contin.
 Popular psychoactive drugs that fall prey to abuse include benzodiazepine to combat anxiety or produce a “high.”
-Ativan, Xanax, and Valium are three brand names that fall under this category.
+Ativan, Xanax, and Valium are three brand names that fall into this category.
 Certain methamphetamines that are abused are useful in combating attention deficit hyperactivity disorder (ADHD) and come under brand names like Desoxyn.
 Since they are methamphetamine-based drugs, these are also useful as stimulants.
 Other commonly abused stimulants include Ritalin, which is derived from methylphenidate, and amphetamine-based Adderall.
 Ambien, whose generic name is zolpidem, and Lunesta, whose generic name is eszopiclone, are two sleep-aid drugs that are often used recreationally.
 Marijuana, which has become legal in many places as a prescription drug, has thus also fallen under the category of prescription drugs that are popular for abuse.

-The most common danger that comes with abusing prescription drugs is addiction.
+The most common danger that comes with abusing prescription drugs is an addiction.
 Over time, a person can also develop a tolerance for the drug, which means they will need more of it to achieve the same effect.
 In the case of an addiction, it makes stopping the use of the drug difficult because of a variety of problems with withdrawal symptoms.
-Serious health problems, overdosing, and death are also potential consequences of prescription drug abuse.
+Serious health problems, overdosing, and death is also potential consequences of prescription drug abuse.
 Abuse of opiate-based painkillers like oxycodone or morphine can result in death from heart damage or slowed respiration or respiratory arrest as a result of overdosing.
 Methamphetamine-based drugs can lead to heart attacks or strokes.
 Abuse of Xanax and similar drugs can result in dangerously low heart rate or blood pressure.

 - Prescription Drug Abuse